Euskaltel

 Euskaltel, S.A. is a Spanish telecommunications company based in Derio, Basque Country.
 It was formed in 1995 in a joint effort by the Basque Government and several Basque saving banks.
 Its name is literally translated in English as "Basque-Tel".
 During the Christmas of 2006, Euskaltel became rebranded as euskaltel and were at the same time adopting a new logo which depicts a stylized orange-coloured butterfly.

 Euskatel operates a fibre optics network within the region, laid in collaboration with the Basque gas company.
 The company uses the small nearby town of Urnietatel as a testing ground.

 Logo history

 2006–2018

 Euskaltel's second and previous logo used from 10 December 2006 to 25 March 2018.

 2018–present

 Euskaltel's third and current logo since 26 March 2018.

 Mobile virtual network operator

-Although Euskaltel has its own cable network, it doesn't have a licence to use mobile phone aerials.
+Although Euskaltel has its own cable network, it does not have a licence to use mobile phone aerials.
 The company has agreements with Orange España, to use their aerials for their mobile phone service.
 Previously it had an agreement with Vodafone to provide their service.